azadehsaleh/azadehsaleh/README.md

-- 👋 Hi, This is Azadeh as a passionate and enthusiastic front-end developer with over five years of experience.
-- I have hands-on experience in HTML5, CSS, JavaScript, MySQL and Angular to build all aspects of the user experience and user interface for client-facing landing pages and dashboard panels.
+- 👋 Hi, This is Azadeh as a passionate and enthusiastic front-end developer with over five years of experience with HTML5, CSS, JavaScript, MySQL and Angular to build all aspects of the user experience and user interface for client-facing landing pages and dashboard panels.

-- 👀 I’m interested in designing and developing websites and maintaining applications.
-- 🌱 I’m currently pursuing Mobile Application Development & Strategy program at George Brown College.
+- 🌱 I’m currently pursuing "Mobile Application Development & Strategy" program at George Brown College.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=azadehsaleh&theme=synthwave&show_icons=true)